Lss1242/Lss1242.github.io/_pages/about.md

 Research Interests
 ======
-1. Randomised Algorithms including Evolutionary Algorithms or ohter bio-inspired algorithms
+1. Randomised algorithms including evolutionary algorithms or ohter bio-inspired algorithms

-2. Probability theory and its applications on theoretical analysis on randomised algorihtms
+2. Applied Probability and its applications on theoretical analysis on randomised algorihtms

-3. Black-Box Optimisation, Adversarial Optimsation.
+3. Black-Box optimisation, adversarial optimsation.

-4. Machine Learning, Reinforcement Learning and their interplay with Evolutionary computation
+4. Machine learning, reinforcement learning and their interplay with evolutionary computation

 News: